Panzerschrek/U-00DC-Sprache/source/docs/en/type_templates.rst

 Type templates
 ==============

-It's possible to create abstract types in Ü, that are parametrized with other types and values.
+It's possible to create abstract types in Ü, that are parameterized with other types and values.
 Such types are named template types.

 ****************************
 *Struct and class templates*
 ****************************

-It's needed to use ``template`` keyword with template params listed in ``<//>`` in order to create a struct or class template.
+It's needed to use ``template`` keyword with template parameters listed in ``<//>`` in order to create a struct or class template.
-There are two kinds of paramters: types and values.
+There are two kinds of parameters - types and values.
-For a type param ``type`` keyword should be specified before the param name.
+For a type parameter ``type`` keyword should be specified before the parameter name.
-For a value param type name should be used before the param name.
+For a value parameter type name should be used before the parameter name.

 .. code-block:: u_spr